 Which Applied Computing Jobs Have the Highest Salaries?

 Your applied computing salary will depend greatly on your position.
-See the list below for job titles, median salaries, and projected growth, according to data from Emsi and Salary.com.
-With an Applied Computing bachelor’s degree, you will qualify for each of these positions:
+See the list below for job titles, median salaries, and projected growth, according to data from the BLS.
+With an applied computing bachelor’s degree, you will qualify for each of these positions:

 When It Comes to IT Salary, Education Matters

-According to salary data from the U.S. Bureau of Labor Statistics, earning a bachelor’s level degree leads to higher pay for computer and information technology positions compared to associate-level degrees.
+According to salary data from the BLS, earning a bachelor’s degree leads to higher pay for computer and IT positions compared to associate degrees.

 Average Salary for IT Positions Requiring a Bachelor’s Degree—$90,146